dorogoy/zipline-mcp/README.md

 - `environment.ZIPLINE_FORMAT`: File naming format.
 Supported values: "random", "uuid", "date", "name", "gfycat" (alias for "random-words"), "random-words".
 Defaults to "random".
 - `environment.ZIPLINE_ENDPOINT`: Custom Zipline server URL
 - `environment.ZIPLINE_DISABLE_SANDBOXING`: Disable per-user sandboxing for the tmp_file_manager tool.
 Set to "true" to disable sandboxing and use the shared `~/.zipline_tmp` directory for all users.
 Defaults to "false" (sandboxing enabled).
+- `environment.ALLOWED_EXTENSIONS`: **Override the list of allowed file extensions for upload and validation.** Provide a comma-separated list (e.g., `.txt,.md,.pdf,.docx`).
+If set, this will replace the default list of allowed extensions.
+Useful for restricting or expanding supported file types in your deployment.

 #### Security Best Practices